 Then, the 18th gives you a nice wide open tee shot.
 However, the approach is over another ravine to a well-obscured green.
 This is maybe the largest green on the course with some severe slopes.
 Getting to it is tough enough, but then getting the ball in the hole is no picnic either.

 Eagle Ridge is not a course for everyone.
 Beginners and high handicappers will have a long day and should bring plenty of extra balls.
 Low handicappers will be put to the test with an interesting mix of holes.
 There are some long ones and some short ones, most of which present some risk/reward opportunities.
 Overall, I really enjoyed the course.
-I found myself frustrated and confused a couple times, but I could tell this is one you have to play several times to really appreciate.
+I found myself frustrated and confused a couple times, but I could tell this is another one you have to play several times to really appreciate.

 Some pictures from Eagle Ridge Golf Club (5/23/15):